anne-urai/lab_wiki/docs/practical/Writing.md

 My publishing philosophy is that lab members generally have one main high-quality project.
 For postdocs, this will usually mean one main paper, with potential smaller co-authored papers or side projects.
 For a PhD thesis, it is common to include 3 empirical chapters (of which ideally one or two are submitted/accepted) by graduation.

 # How to write scientific papers

+For your first version and submission, do not bother with citation formats, word counts and layout of specific journals: write what you want to say ('your paper, your way').
+We will deal with journal specifics later in the process.

 See this useful [writing guide](https://doi.org/10.1523/ENEURO.0497-22.2022) by Matteo Carandini.
 - [Tips on writing good paper titles](https://threadreaderapp.com/thread/1530688927790661632.html).
 - [The shortest ever guide to academic writing](http://neuroanatody.com/2023/07/the-shortest-ever-guide-to-academic-writing/).